FidelElie/FiDev/apps/home/src/content/music/2018-02-24/poppy-ajudha-femme.md

     favourite: true
 date: '2018-02-24T00:00:00.000Z'
 ---
-Favourite Songs: Tepid Soul, Where Did I Go?, She is the Sum A very unique voice and a very unique sound is what Poppy brings to the table.
-I have been following her since I stumbled across some of the her earlier singles and this I am super happy with this project.
+A vunique voice and sound is what Poppy brings to the table.
+I have been following her since I stumbled across some of her earlier singles and I am super happy with this project.
 It has a very whimsical sound that whisks you off to another world as the EP progresses, and this is brought home by the vocals she provides.
 It is a great project I just want to see something bigger from her now, an album maybe?
 I'll be keeping